- 7 Hacks to Pay Off Your Student Loans Fast

 HACK #6: Get a Side Hustle

 Every extra dollar you earn is a dollar you can put toward your debt.
 You’re already busting your ass in your 9-5, working 40 hours per work or more.
 You don’t have time for a part-time job.
-But that’s what’s so great about a side hustle; many of them can be done according to your schedule unlike a part-time job in retail or hospitality.
+But that’s what’s so great about a side hustle; many of them can be done according to your schedule, unlike a part-time job in retail or hospitality.

-You can drive for Uber or Lyft a few hours each week.
+You can drive for Uber or Lyft for a few hours each week.
 You can rent out your home or apartment a few nights a month on Airbnb.
 While you’re killing time watching TV or commuting (by public transit), you can answer surveys online.

 Depending on your main skill set, you can find some pretty lucrative gigs in things like writing, graphic design, and website building on freelancer sites like Upwork and Guru.
-All on your own schedule.
+All on your schedule.

 HACK #7.
 Save Automatically

 Save more money automatically.
-Sign up for Opportun and actually save money.
+Sign up for Opportun and save money.
 Every few days, they transfer some money (usually $5-50) from your checking to your savings account based on your spending habits.

 The best part is everything is done over text messages.
 Digit texts you when it’s saving you money, and you can text it when you want to withdraw.
 If you text questions to Digit that it can’t automatically handle, a real person responds.
 It’s like a concierge for your bank account!